Puente del Congosto: Festivities

-In the days of the 15th an the 16th of August, this celebration take place to honor the patrons of the Village: Saint Roch and Our Lady of the Assumption.
+In the days of the 15th and the 16th of August, this celebration take place to honor the patrons of the Village: Saint Roch and Our Lady of the Assumption.

 These celebrations are the most important in the locality.
 Festive days unfold throughout the week.
-It is tradition for nighttime concerts and mobile discotheques to take place.
+Nighttime concerts and mobile discotheques are traditionally held.
 The festivities begin with the "Pregón de los Mayordomos".
-The mayordomos are highly significant figures, as they represent, for two-year terms, the Hermandad de San Roque—a religious association with over 150 years of history that holds responsibilities related to the town’s liturgical life.
+The mayordomos represent, for two-year terms, the Hermandad de San Roque—a religious association with over 150 years of history that holds responsibilities related to the town's liturgical life.